 Why DPDP Is Critical for RWAs and Management Committees

-Under DPDP, the RWA, is recognised as Data Fiduciary, not the Community App, and is hence legally accountable for resident data.
+A key message from the workshop was: Under DPDP, the RWA, is recognised as Data Fiduciary and is hence legally accountable for the purposes the owner and resident data is being used.

 RWAs routinely collect and process sensitive digital personal data such as: